 The key phrase is found here, “but they won’t get very far”.
 All the various translations make it clear that Paul’s attitude was that eventually, before very long, their falsehood would become apparent to all.
 It is important to notice that Paul does not bother to fight them or call them out.
 There is nothing about specific teachings or teachers in this particular passage.
 In fact in verse 2:25 Paul writes, “Opponents must be gently instructed, in the hope that God will grant them repentance leading them to a knowledge of the truth” [tniv].

-In my four decades (almost) of walking with the Lord, I have seen many strange teachings.
+In my four decades of walking with the Lord, I have seen many strange teachings.
 There was the headship group in the 1970s where people were expected to base all of life’s important decisions (when to buy houses or cars, when to have children, and even more ridiculous things like when to have sex) on the word of their pastor, shepherd, or overseer.
 That lasted less than a decade.

 Every year we have several teachers whose book or video or conference speaking become the raging fashion in the church.
 Sometimes people supposedly worship by barking like dogs which is not heresy, but certainly silly.
 Currently we have the new style of contemporary praise that depends on rock’n’roll volume and repetition—which I know works because my acid rock band used it successfully in the psychedelic love-ins of the late 1960s.
 This modern variation is a poor substitute for excellent music and true corporate worship of believers with their God.
 It won’t last either.
+[ED: 2020 Sadly, I was wrong about this.]
 Currently we have a brouhaha about someone who supposedly has promoted the idea that Hell isn’t real or some such nonsense.
 You can be assured that will blow over and disappear quickly because Hell is real—and you do not want to go there.

 The point is that fashion will not last and we are not to worry about it.
 Remember the technique the US treasury department uses to teach its agents and other people how to recognize counterfeit money.